 Select the desired advertising mode, create custom advertising packets if desired, and click Start.

 When advertising, the NCP target example accepts Bluetooth connections.
 If you connect to a WSTK or with another central device (for example with your phone), you can see the events and commands on the log.

 NCP commander also supports creating a GATT database.
 To generate a basic GATT database, open the Local GATT view, and click Create Basic GATT.
 The following database is generated.

 Here you can add services and characteristics.
 You can also read out the local GATT database from the device.

 NCP Commander supports Bluetooth mesh features.
 You can issue Bluetooth mesh commands manually in the Smart Console, or use the interactive host provisioner feature to provision and configure mesh nodes and manage mesh networks, instead of using a Bluetooth mesh mobile application.
 To start using the host provisioner, select either Provision or Networks and Devices on the left menu, and click Initialize for Provision.

 To provision devices, select Provision on the left menu, and click Start Scan in the right panel.
 The devices that are transmitting unprovisioned beacons are shown in the Discovered Devices section.
 Click Provision next to the device you want to provision.

-To configure provisioned devices, select Networks and Devices on the left menu.
 Provisioned devices are shown in the Provisioned Devices section of the Settings tab.
-Click Configure to open a Mesh Node tab in which you can configure the device.
+Click Configure and a Mesh Node tab opens in which you can configure the device.
 In the Configurations section, you can configure Bluetooth mesh features and network settings.
 In the SIG Models section, click SIG Models to retrieve DCD from the device, and then you can configure the models.

 Before configuring devices, you may need to create application keys and groups.
 Application keys, groups and other network settings can be managed in the Settings tab of the Networks and Devices menu item.